widcardw/my-notes/docs/Eng/01-composition.md

 Such statistics can be associated with the speedy process of urbanization in China, but what resulted in the above phenomenon?
 For one thing, in the past decades, China was characterized by the economic prosperity and boom, which enabled a host of families in rural areas to possess addition/extra financial power to purchase houses in cities and reside there.
 For another, compared with the past years, a larger precentage/proportion of college graduates chose to work and live in cities.
 Thus, the city population became larger.

 Accordingly, the authorities are supposed to pay more attention to a variety of problems caused by the population explosion in cities, such as traffic jams, the environmental pollution and the lack of education resources.
 Meanwhile, it is essential for them to work out comprehensive strategies to narrow the gap between urban and rural areas.

+### 旅行的目的

+#### Directions

+Write an essay based on the following chart. in your essay, you should

+1. interpret the chart, and
+2. give your comments

+#### Answer

+This is a pie chart, clearly illustrating the various purposes of students' traveling in a certain university.
+Apprecating/Enjoying the landscape ranks the first, accounting for (taking up) 37%.
+Then, the second/next is reducing/relieving/releasing/easing the pressure, with 33%.
+Finally come making friends and cultivating/fostering/developing independence, at 9% and 6% respectively.

+This chart, apparently, can be associated with the significance of traveling.
+To begin with, youngsters in university are characterized by their curiosity/passion/enthusiasm for the natural beauty, which enables a majority of them to choose to see the world in trips.
+In additon, compared with others, college students suffer/endure/bear more mental stress due to their more academic assignments.
+Thus, a host of them relieve the pressure by traveling.
+Of course, traveling can also bring students opportunities of fostering independence, arouse their passion for life and help them make more friends.

+As a senior who is preparing for the national entrance examination for postgraduates, I have no time for traveling and I am fond of studying in the library in spare time.
+It is mu efforts that will ensure me to accumulate knowledge, skills and confidence to conquer the test.
+Anyway, I intend to travel after the exam.

+### 博物馆与访客

+#### Directions

+Write an essay based on the following chart.
+In your writing, you should

+- interpret the chart, and
+- give your comment

+#### Answer

+This is a line chart, clearly illustrating remarkable changes in the numbers of museums and the visitors from 2013 to 2015 in China.
+During this period, the quantity of museums ascended/increased steadily, from 4165 to 4192.
+Meanwhile, in the number of the visitors, there was a sharp/rapid/dramatic increase from 637.8 million to 781.1 million.

+The/Such statistics above, apparently, can be associated with the great popularity of museums in citizens' daily life, but what resulted in the phenomenon?
+For one thing, in recent years, China is characterized by its economic boom and prosperity, which enabled the authorities to possess more/additional financial power/capacity to build/construct a host of infrastructures/public service facilities, including museums.
+For another, compared with the past years, more youngsters may visit museums, which can bring them various knowledge, arouse their passion for learning and help them broaden their horizons.

+Accordingly, it is exceedingly necessary for the government to support and build more museums concerning history, arts, science, customs, military and the like.
+In addition, museums are supposed to work out comprehensive strategies to enhance the related/relevant services.